Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

     - Click on the transition button on the workflow page
     - Can the right users see/execute the transition?
     - Make sure to enable the necessary product roles and hit `Save` to commit any changes

+## What workflow controls a specific artifact {: .section-break}

+**Note**: the following does NOT apply to releases.

+When you are looking at a specific artifact on its full details page, the fields you see or not and which transitions are available are determined by the workflow.
+However, you can have more than one actie workflow for each artifact.
+How can this be?

+Because you can match a workflow to a specific type.
+This means that one type (say incidents of type bug) will use one workflow, but a different type (say incidents of type enhancement) will use a second workflow.

+If you do not know why you are seeing what you are seeing for a workflow, it could be because a different workflow is actually controlling the artifact.
+You can check this by:

+1. Go to the specific details page and make a note of the type and status assigned to that specific item
+2. Go to the artifact's Type page from the Product Template administration menu (you must be a template admin to do this)
+3. Check to see which workflow is linked to the type assigned to the specific item (in #1 above)
+4. Go to the artifact's Workflows page from the Product Template administration menu
+5. Click on the workflow noted in #3 above
+6. Click on the step (status) that matches the status assigned to the specific item (in #1 above)

+## Can I change which workflow step is the default {: .section-break}
+You can change the default workflow step for artifacts that let you edit their statuses.

+On the relevant product template administration status page for an artifact (if present) one of the options is to pick a single default status.
+Changing the status will change the default status for every workflow of that artifact for that product template.

+Artifacts that support editing of statuses, and picking a default workflow step are:

+- Documents
+- Incidents
+- Risks